Ramyasri227/learn_git_branching/Section2.md

 ### **What is Relative Reference?**

+Relative References are a way to refer to commits relative to another reference (like HEAD or a branch name) instead of using full commit hashes.
+They let you move backward or navigate through the commit history in a simple and readable way.

 For example, HEAD^ refers to the immediate parent of the current commit.
 If a commit has multiple parents (like a merge commit), HEAD^1 refers to the first parent and HEAD^2 refers to the second parent.